-- The existence of two or more chemical compounds with the same molecular
+- In organic chemistry, isomerism is the existence of two or more chemical compounds with the same molecular

 formula but having different properties owing to a different arrangement

 of atoms within the molecule.